Duncanma/Blog/content/Blog/do-not-open-new-tabs.md

 Why would a user care?
 Well, moving to a new tab breaks one of the fundamental forms of navigation in a browser, the back button.
-As I moved through a series of links on the web, I've been trained to understand that I can click on the back button whenever I want to go back to the previous page I was looking at.
-Breaking this behavior is confusing for the user, and the work (cognitive and physical) to go back to the previous page has increased. **This is especially true on a mobile device that has a back button always present in the same location, making it much easier to use than to go up to the little tab icon and try to find the content you were on before.** In my case, that icon is a smiley face, which is what Chrome on Android shows when you have more than 99 tabs open.
+As I move through a series of links on the web, I've been trained to understand that I can click on the back button whenever I want to go back to the previous page I was looking at.
+Breaking this behavior is confusing for the user, and the work (cognitive and physical) to go back to the previous page has increased.

+**This is especially true on a mobile device that has a back button always present in the same location, making it much easier to use than to go up to the little tab icon and try to find the content you were on before.** In my case, that icon is a smiley face, which is what Chrome on Android shows when you have more than 99 tabs open.

 In addition to being more effort to go back, it is more importantly inconsistent.
 I didn't ask to leave the context I was in, and now I must realize that for this specific link the rules have changed, and I can't use the back button like I could for the last *n* links I clicked on.